Mental Health Intensive

 There are many reasons you might feel “stuck” in life.
 Maybe your relationships or career aren’t going as you hoped.
 Maybe you feel like no matter what you try, you can’t move forward.
 Something’s not working.

 The Mental Health Intensive program is designed to help you understand why.
-Together, we’ll uncover the thoughts and feelings beneath the challenges you’re facing.
-We’ll determine your strategies for navigating the world, and understand where they might be falling short.
+Together, we’ll uncover the thoughts, feelings, patterns and dynamics underlying the challenges you’re facing.
+With this insight, we'll work together to create a plan that allows you to take charge of your own recovery.

 Program Options